Available Psychology Scholarship Opportunities

 The applicant must be a current student in good standing who is matriculated in any graduate program in the College of Psychology.
 Students currently on academic probation are not eligible during their period of probation.
 Students under review for Professional Standing related issues may be deemed ineligible until the resolution of their review.

-Letters of Recommendation must have the student’s last name and first name in the body of the email and on the actual submitted document or they may not be accepted.
-It is further required to list the scholarship(s) the student is being recommended to receive.
+The letters of recommendation must have the student’s last name and first name in both the body of the email and the submitted document or they may not be accepted.
+Additionally, the letter must specify the scholarship(s) for which the student is being recommended.

 One letter of recommendation may be submitted for multiple scholarship applications, but the names must be listed in the body of the document, or it will not be matched with the proper application(s).